- Temple Guard

 Emphasis is placed on college preparation.
 Our QOP Director assists students and their families with applications for admissions and financial aid.
 Students have opportunities to earn money for continuing education.
 100% of QOP graduates attend college or enlist in the military.

-QOP meets at the Center for Community Engagement of the York College of Pennsylvania, Monday through Thursday from 3:30-6:00PM.
+QOP meets at Trinity Church, 32 West Market Street, York, Monday through Thursday from 3:30-6:00PM.
 Students participate in community service, regional college tours and other trips that may include some weekends.

 Click here to donate to the QOP Program.
 A $3,000 donation supports a student for one year.